-that can invoke this visual representation in the absence of the visual input.
+We now know that imagination shares much with perception; imagining a red circle is similar in many respects to the mechanisms that underlie seeing a red circle (Kosslyn, Ganis, & Thompson, 2001).
+Activation of visual representations in perception requires the appropriate visual input.
+Activation of the (largely overlapping) representations in imagery requires a cue that can invoke this visual representation in the absence of the visual input.
 Where do these cues come from?
-We can construct an environment in which certain perceptual experiences (e.g., shapes), become associated with certain other perceptual experiences (e.g., certain sounds).
+We can construct an environment in which certain perceptual experiences (e.g., shapes) become associated with certain other perceptual experiences (e.g., certain sounds).
 The sound can then cue perceptual representations of the associated shape.
 An animal trained in this way can be cued to "visualize" a certain shape by being presented with the appropriate sound.
-Scale this up.
-A lot.
-And you get the basic outlines of language.
+Scale this up and one begins to see the basic outlines of language.
 We are not advocating a return to the Skinnerian idea of language-learning as a form of conditioning.
-We are simply pointing out that in its stripped down, basic form, learning a language provides users with a very large set of mutually comprehensible cues that can be used to control, to "sculpt" mental representations including low-level perceptual ones (Deak, 2003; Hays, 2000; Lupyan & Ward, 2013).
+We are simply pointing out that in its stripped-down, basic form, learning a language provides users with a very large set of mutually comprehensible cues that can be used to control, to "sculpt" mental representations including low-level perceptual ones (Deak, 2003; Hays, 2000; Lupyan & Ward, 2013).

 As remarkable as it is that we can invoke a perceptual representation in someone simply by uttering a few sounds, it is even more remarkable is that we can cue (read: program) people to construct entirely novel representations simply by verbalizing an instruction.
 We can, for example, ask someone to "Draw a person"-an instruction that presumably activates some visual representation of a goal state and a sequence of motor movements to help achieve that goal state.
-But we can also ask someone to "Draw a person that doesn't exist" (Karmiloff-Smith, 1990).
-Children younger than 5 struggle with the latter task, tending to exaggerate elements within the familiar schema.
-Older children, having much fuller mastery over their knowledge, are able to incorporate additional elements (an extra head, wings).
-Such behavior may be, in an important way, linguistically guided-a possibility awaiting further empirical study.
+But we can also ask someone to "Draw a person that does not exist" (Karmiloff-Smith, 1990).
+Children younger than 5 years struggle with the latter task, tending to exaggerate elements within the familiar schema.
+Older children are able to incorporate additional elements (an extra head, wings).
+Further empirical work is needed to know whether this ability to improvise on familiar schemas, to go beyond the real, is aided by linguistic control.

-3. Language programs the mind by interfacing with grounded mental states.
+3. Language programs the mind by interfacing with grounded mental states

 In the previous section, we outlined some ways in which language is implicated in programming the mind.
 We now consider two broad possibilities for how this is accomplished.
-The first is that the mind has an inventory of amodal and abstract concepts-derived from evolution and experience (Mentalese; a "language of thought") and natural language simply pushes these representations around.
-On this view, there is no interesting way in which language contributes to the concepts we entertain or to what we can do with them (Bloom & Keil, 2001; Fodor, 2010).
-On the second view, learning and using language directly modulates mental states (e.g., Elman, 2009; Lupyan, 2012).
+The first is that the mind has an inventory of amodal and abstract concepts derived from evolution and experience (Mentalese; a "language of thought").
+On this view, natural language can push these representations around, but the representations that constitute knowledge reside in a separate store to which language does not productively contribute (Bloom & Keil, 2001; Fodor, 2010).
+On the second view, learning and using language directly modulates the very same mental states that constitute perception and action (e.g., Elman, 2009; Lupyan, 2012).
 On this view, there is no need for a language of thought.
-It's not that we think "in" language.
-Rather, language directly interfaces with the mental representations, helping to form the (approximately) compositional, abstract representations that thinkers like Fodor take as a priori.
+It is not that we think "in" language.
+Rather, language directly interfaces with the mental representations that are used in perception and action, helping to form the (approximately) compositional, abstract representations that thinkers like Fodor take as a priori.
 We believe the empirical evidence supports this second view.